-North America has much stricter regulations in comparison to Asia, which means micromobility startups cannot grow quite as rapidly as they did in China.
+North America has much stricter regulations in comparison to regions like Asia, which means micromobility startups cannot grow quite as rapidly as they did in China.
 For example, companies must obtain permits and go through legislative processes before they can roll out their bikes and scooters across most cities in the US.

-If they don’t, they can face high fines and wind up banned from cities, like Bird and Lime were banned from San Francisco after they placed hundreds of scooters on the streets without the city’s permission.
+If they don’t, they can face high fines and wind up banned from cities, like Bird and Lime were banned from San Francisco after they placed hundreds of scooters on streets without the city’s permission.
 Overall, however, the regulations can be beneficial to cities and startups alike, as they prevent companies from growing unsustainably fast.